Menditect/documentation/docs/definitions/test-step.md

 Note that it not is possible to change the action or type of Test Step after creation, or change the entity or microflow that it is associated with.

 ### Configure a Test Step
-- Click on the cogwheel icon on the Test Step name to set the [Attribute Values](attribute-value) or Microflow Parameter Values](microflow-parameter-value)
+- Click on the cogwheel icon on the Test Step name, or click on *Configure* on top of the test step details pane on the right, to set the [Attribute Values](attribute-value) or Microflow Parameter Values](microflow-parameter-value).

 Note that it not is possible to change the action or type of Test Step after creation, or change the entity or microflow that it is associated with.